What makes a Black Friday deal worth it?

 As Bell simply puts it: “Buy what you can afford.”

-Bell cautions against taking on new credit for Black Friday purchases — such as credit cards or installment loans known as buy now, pay later plans — because of the potential interest charges or impact on your credit score if you’re unable to repay.
+Bell cautions against taking on new credit for Black Friday purchases — such as credit cards or installment loans known as buy now, pay later plans — because of the potential interest charges or impact on your credit score if you cannot repay.

-And that’s a real possibility: According to a 2022 Holiday Shopping Report from NerdWallet, 31% of holiday shoppers who used a credit card to buy gifts in 2021 are still carrying debt.
+And that’s a real possibility: According to a 2022 Holiday Shopping Report from NerdWallet, 31% of holiday shoppers who used a credit card to buy gifts in 2021 still carry debt.

 “Putting together a list of who you want to buy for, for the holidays, and setting a budget before you go out shopping will really help to control your spending over the holiday season,” Radway says.

-However, bear in mind that it’s OK to skip Black Friday sales altogether.
+However, remember that it’s OK to skip Black Friday sales altogether.
 Your loved ones may value something homemade, like cookies or a heartfelt card, just as much as a flashy new gift from a store.
 And you get to save some money.
 That’s a pretty sweet deal.